Snake Creek Road

 Trail Overview

-Located at south of Great Basin National Park, Snake Creek Road is a pleasant trip up into the mountains.
-There are two ways to get to the road; the first is off Nevada Highway 487/21 past Baker while the second is at the intersection of Highways 487/21 and 159 in the town of Garrison.
-Both roads intersect with Snake Road and head up into the mountains, ultimately reaching an altitude in excess of 8100 feet.
+Located south of Great Basin National Park, Snake Creek Road is a pleasant trip up into the mountains.
+There are two ways to get to the road; the first is off Nevada Highway 487/21 past Baker, while the second is at the intersection of Highways 487/21 and 159 in the town of Garrison.
+Both roads intersect with Snake Road and head into the mountains, ultimately reaching an altitude of over 8,100 feet.
 This in/out trail totals around 25 miles in length (12 miles one way) and isn't a particularly challenging road.
-It's graded and maintained so most any vehicle can traverse it, though there are some areas of light to medium wash boarding since it is a dirt and gravel road.
+It's graded and maintained, so almost any vehicle can traverse it, though there are some areas of light to medium washboarding since it is a dirt and gravel road.
 This road offers several dispersed camping sites which are available on a first-come, no-fee basis.
-It's a great option for camping in the area, and several of the sites are near the small but picturesque Snake Creek (and some sites even have availability to vault toilets).
-When you reach the parking lot at the end there are several hiking trails leading further up into the mountains.
-In the area are several beautiful Aspen trees that turn a glorious fall gold if you time it right, with a particularly nice grove around 2.5 miles up the trail (and "up the trail" is not a joke... it's almost all uphill from the starting point!).
-Snake Creek Road is narrow, windy, and has several blind corners and narrows to one lane when you get closer to the end.
-Be cautious about oncoming traffic, and of course during periods of heavy rains or snow the road could become slippery and muddy.
+It's a great option for camping in the area, and several of the sites are near the small but picturesque Snake Creek (and some sites even have access to vault toilets).
+When you reach the parking lot at the end, there are several hiking trails leading further up into the mountains.
+In the area are several beautiful Aspen trees that turn a glorious fall gold if you time it right, with a particularly nice grove around 2.5 miles up the trail.
+Snake Creek Road is narrow and windy and has several blind corners.
+It narrows to one lane when you get closer to the end.
+Be cautious about oncoming traffic, and of course, during periods of heavy rains or snow the road could become slippery and muddy.
 Even though this road will not present a 4WD challenge, it is a very pleasant side trip if you visit Great Basin NP.

 Photos of Snake Creek Road